 Christine McCarthy Hand Coloured Lino Prints

-To view her prints go to the Gallery section.
+To view my prints go to the Gallery section.

 About the Artist

 My diploma from the South Australian School of Art says Fine Art Painting, but it was printmaking classes with Barbara Hanrahan in the mid-70’s that really excited my imagination and determined the genre I’ve worked in since.

 The method I use is to carve an image into lino then roll black ink over it.
 Then I cover the lino block with paper and roll it through a printing press, transferring the image onto the paper, like a stamp.
 From a single block I produce an edition of 20 prints, which I then paint individually with gouache.

 Since art school I’ve been influenced by some great artists, whose techniques and work I still love.
 French master Matisse and Japanese woodblock artist Hiroshige are two significant inspirations.
 I was fortunate to work with Ruth Tuck at her art school in Adelaide, before becoming a co-director when she retired.